antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 *Data used:*
-  * Cell lines recently derived from three tumors from one patient.
-Two biopsies per tumor were taken.
-This dataset is combined with two classical Neuroblastoma cell lines that clustered far apart: SHEP and SY5Y (Mixed Neuroblastoma (MES-ADRN) - Versteeg - 8 - MAS5.0 - u133p2)
+  * Cell lines recently derived from three different patients.
+Two morphologically different looking cells were taken per patient.
+This dataset is combined with two classical Neuroblastoma cell lines that clustered differently in the tSNE: SHEP and SY5Y (Mixed Neuroblastoma (MES-ADRN) - Versteeg - 8 - MAS5.0 - u133p2)

 *Techniques used:*
 * mRNA Microarray expression